II. Epidemiology

 4. Febrile children under age 6 months to 1 year old

-XI.
+XII.
 Management: Antibiotics

 1. Precautions

-1. Initiate early empiric antibiotics after urine sample when UTI is suspected in young children
+1. Initiate early empiric Antibiotics after urine sample when UTI is suspected in young children

 1. Delaying treatment for Urine Culture results (48 hours) increases renal scarring risk

-2. Oral antibiotics are as effective as intravenous antibiotics for UTI in Children >2 months of age
+2. Oral Antibiotics are as effective as intravenous Antibiotics for UTI in Children >2 months of age

-1. When IV antibiotics are used, short course (2-4 days) followed by oral antibiotics is effective
+1. When IV Antibiotics are used, short course (2-4 days) followed by oral Antibiotics is effective

 2. Strohmeier (2014) Cochrane Database Syst Rev (7):CD003772 [PubMed]